William Morris Gallery: Redevelopment

 In March 2009 the Heritage Lottery Fund awarded the gallery £80,000 to enable detailed proposals for redevelopment.
 In Autumn 2010 this proposal was successful in securing a second funding of £1.523 million from the Heritage Lottery Fund, which was matched with £1.5 million from the London Borough of Waltham Forest.
 Subsequently, a major redevelopment was carried out.

 The building was closed for refurbishment and redevelopment in 2011 and was reopened in August 2012.

 The redevelopment of Water House, designed by architects and exhibition designers Pringle Richards Sharratt, included a new wing "inspired by Georgian & Victorian precedents" containing a 60 m2 gallery for temporary exhibitions as well as a tearoom with windows incorporating a Morris ‘Thistle’ frit pattern and a balcony that overlooks the gardens.

 Grayson Perry's fifteen-metre long Walthamstow Tapestry was displayed for the first month after reopening.

 Recognition

 In 2013 the William Morris Gallery won national prizes for Museum of the Year, and the Museum and Heritage Showss award for Best Permanent Exhibition.

 Lloyd Park

-The gardens of Water House, now known as Lloyd Park is a public park maintained by Waltham Forest Borough Council.
+The gardens of Water House, now known as Lloyd Park, are a public park maintained by Waltham Forest Borough Council.
 The park includes an area surrounded by a moat which pre-dates the Georgian house.

 The park's facilities include a café, public toilets, artist studios, a play area, a bowls pavilion, tennis courts, skate park and basketball practice areas.
 The park also hosts a regular food market, Lloyd Park Market.